MystiqueBanda/To-Do-List-App/README.md

 ### Downloading the Executable

-1. Go to the [Releases](https://github.com/yourusername/todo_app/releases) section of this repository (or directly to the file if it’s in the main branch).
-2. Download the `todo_app.exe` file.
+1. Download the `todo_app.exe` file.
-3. Navigate to the folder where you downloaded the executable.
+2. Navigate to the folder where you downloaded the executable.

 ### Running the Application